Nothrain/IICT-lab-14/readme.md

 ## Introduction
 This is a site created for a university (IOBM) assignment.

+The live demo for this repo can be found [here](https://nothrain.github.io/IICT-lab-14/)

 ## Technologies Used

 - **HTML5** - Semantic structure with proper tags (header, nav, main, section, footer)